brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 * all the associative sets (`sets`, `multiset`, `unordered_set`, `unordered_multiset`) if their respective key/value types are `formattable`.
 This accepts the same set of specifiers as any other range, except by _default_ it will format as `{v1, v2}` instead of `[v1, v2]`

 Formatting for `string`, `string_view`, and `char`/`wchar_t` will gain a `?` specifier, which causes these types to be printed as escaped and quoted if provided.
 Ranges and tuples will, by default, print their elements as escaped and quoted, unless the user provides a specifier for the element.

-The standard library should also add a utility `std::format_join` (or any other suitable name, knowing that `std::views::join` already exists), following in the footsteps of `fmt::join`, which allows the user to provide more customization in how ranges get formatted.

 ## Wording